Chakshu1990/react-native-rn-vizury-logger/README.md

 correspinding pod dependencies for the same or you can turn them off if you are not using them Next click on the Settings icon option of the created project.

+Image

+Click on Cloud Messaging tab and upload APNs Authentication Key (.p8 format).
+Also note down the the Server key as this will be required later during the integration.
+You can also upload APNs certificaties but configuration with auth keys is recommended as they are the more current method for sending notifications to iOS

+Image

+While uploading APNs Authentication Key (.p8 format) you need to enter the Key Id and Team Id.
+1. 'Key ID' is the id of the authentication key you created in Apple developer console under Certificates, Identifiers & Profiles -> Keys -> Select the particular certificate

+image

+'Team ID' is the Team Member ID in Apple developer console under Membership -> Membership Details

+Image

+For ios react native integration you can also follow this link.

+Configuring Application
+In your AppDelegate.m  file import the following
+#import <Firebase.h>
+ #import "RNFirebaseNotifications.h"
+ #import "RNFirebaseMessaging.h"
+Drag the GoogleService-Info.plist file you just downloaded into the root of your Xcode project and add it to all targets Register for Push notifications inside didFinishLaunchingWithOptions method of you AppDelegate.m